From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 Open source communities are rising.
 Vertical tools are emerging.
 User choice is expanding.
 That is good.

 For those of us building tools, this event is also a reminder: user trust is hard to earn and easy to lose.
+The "anti-subscription" reputation Affinity built over ten years could be half-destroyed by one acquisition.

 What do you think about this acquisition?
 Will you continue using Affinity, or start looking for alternatives?
 Share your thoughts in the comments.

-If you are looking for professional AI image tools, try RLU.AI AI style transformation tools.
+If you are looking for professional AI image tools, try RLU.AI's AI style transformation tools.
 Free trial, no watermarks, 30-second results.
+Our promise is simple: do one thing exceptionally well, no tricks.

 Newsletter